Services Sports Control Board: Teams

 The teams of Indian Armed Forces are selected by the SSCB (Services Sports Control Board).
 These teams are fielded and represented as the Services team in the National Games of India, the World Military Games and various other international sporting events, including the Olympics.

 Organizational structure

-In 1947, the Chiefs of Staff Committee had approved the reconstitution of the Services Sports Control Board.
-The three services would from then run the Services Sports Control Board in rotation for a period of tenure.
+In 1947, the Chiefs of Staff Committee approved the reconstitution of the Services Sports Control Board.
+The three services would run the Services Sports Control Board in rotation for a period of tenure.
 The tenure involves the change of president and secretary every three years.
-Starting from 2020,the administering service is Indian Air Force.
+Presently from 2023,the administering service is Indian Navy.

-Group Captain Dinesh Suri of the Indian Air Force is the current serving secretary of the SSCB.
+Commodore Varun Singh of the Indian Navy is the current serving secretary of the SSCB.